mickaelandrieu/beerawecka/doc/06-input-class.md

 Returns an array of all items.

-This function can return data by reference using this syntax :
+This function can return data by reference using this syntax:

     $my_items = & $this->input->all();

 ### set($name, $value)

-Add or update an item.
+Adds or updates an item.

 ### delete($name)

-Delete an item.
+Deletes an item.

 ### count()